BlkInData/blkindata.github.io/content/about/about.md

 1. To create a week-long celebratory #BlackInDataWeek campaign to

-        (1) highlighting the valuable work and experiences of Black people in the field of Data
+        (1) highlight the valuable work and experiences of **Black** people in the field of data

-        (2) provide community and
+        (2) provide community

-        (3) educational and professional resources.
+        (3) educational and professional resources

-2. To support an online community of Black people working in different data fields (via our [Twitter page](https://twitter.com/BlkInData))
+2. To support an online community of Black people working in different data fields (via our [Twitter page](https://twitter.com/BlkInData)).

 3. To curate a mentorship space for Black students (at all levels) in various areas of data.